huntzhan/MyGoogleDict/README.md

 1. Communicate with [translate.google.com](translate.google.com) for translation bussiness.
 1. Support various languages.
+1. Support translation of a single word and multi-words sentences.
-1. Record and manage the searching history of user.
+1. Record and display the searching history of user.
 1. Human readable manual in command line interface.

 #Design